Seigishi/MyNotepad/README.md

 1. Adjust Text size with a dropdown box.
 2. Add Edit dropdown menu with options like cut, copy, paste, undo and redo.
 3. Add a functionality to select fonts.
+4. Feel free to add anymore feature you want to 😊😊.
 note: The zip file contains executable for only windows machines.
 It will run on Linux or Mac OS by using wine.
 You can download wine from the follwing link: https://wiki.winehq.org/Download